Stay updated!

 The ruins of Memphis are an essential historical site in Egypt, showcasing the grandeur of the ancient city of Memphis, once the capital of ancient Egypt.
-The site (which you’ll visit during your luxury Egypt vacations) is located on the west bank of the Nile, 24 km south of Cairo.
+The site (which you’ll visit during your luxury Egypt vacations) is located in the vicinity of Cairo.
 Memphis was a cornerstone of Egyptian civilization and a vital political, religious, and cultural center during its height.

 Originally named Ineb-Hedj, which means "White Walls," the ancient city of Memphis, Egypt was recognized by the Greeks as Menefer and by the Egyptians as Hut-ka-Ptah, meaning "this is where the god Ptah created the world."
 Under Pharaoh Djoser, it became the capital of ancient Egypt, and Pepi I's pyramid in Saqqara was called Men-Nefer-Pepi, solidifying the city's significance.